-Indicator (c) Training records were provided for the Director of Wake Regional Juvenile Detention Center and one other WRJDC staff person had completed the training.
+Indicator (c) Training records were provided for the Assistant Director of Lenoir Youth Development Center.

 The North Carolina Department of Public Safety ensures that staff who complete investigations have received appropriate specialized trainings on investigating sexual assault in a correctional setting.
-Absent any current investigations, the Auditor had to rely on the materials and the information provided (training materials, records) and interviews by the trained investigator.
-The Director was able to describe the training provided, his approach to the investigative process, consideration in interviewing victims, the process for making a finding and the effort to ensure communication with the criminal investigators.
+Absent any current investigations, the Auditor had to rely on the materials and the information provided (training materials, records) and interviews with the trained investigator.
+The Assistant Director was able to describe the training provided, what his approach would be in an investigative process, how the training discussed interviewing victims, and the steps taken in determining an outcome.
+He also discuss how he would maintain communication with the criminal investigators.
 Compliance was based on the interview with the trained investigator, and the training materials provided, and the sufficient resources in place to investigate sexual abuse or sexual harassment claims.